algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 <br>

-After executing each test, its status (e.g., implemented, not implemented, non-working) will be documented and stored in a separate repository.
-You can access the detailed results here: [insert link]. **----------------------------******
+After executing each test, its status (implemented, not implemented, non-working) will be documented and stored in a separate repository.
+You can access the detailed results [here](https://docs.google.com/spreadsheets/d/1o72AQQnd1AdfZWMCfOFAuP_46ZYQdUdQIkkkEWEdWik/edit?gid=0#gid=0).

 ### 3. GitHub issue management

 Efficient issue management is crucial for tracking bugs, documenting improvements, and ensuring smooth development workflows.
-In GreenCity, GitHub's issue management system has been set up with standardized templates to ensure consistency, clarity, and efficiency when reporting and addressing issues.
+In Green City, GitHub's issue management system has been set up with standardized templates to ensure consistency, clarity, and efficiency when reporting and addressing issues.
 This process helps streamline communication between developers, testers, and stakeholders, ensuring timely resolution of problems and documentation updates.

-1. Issue Creation:
+**a.
+Issue Creation:**

 - Contributors create an issue using the appropriate template (Bug Report or Documentation Report).
 - All fields are filled with detailed, relevant information to provide a clear understanding of the problem or update needed.

 <br>

-2. Labeling and Categorization:
+**b.
+Labeling and Categorization:**

-- Issues are tagged with relevant labels (e.g., bug, documentation, enhancement) to categorize them.
+- Issues are tagged with relevant labels (bug, documentation, enhancement) to categorize them.
 - Importance levels help prioritize which issues need immediate attention.

 <br>

-3. Assignment:
+**c.
+Assignment:**

 - Issues are assigned to specific team members based on their expertise or current workload.
 - Unassigned issues are reviewed during regular team meetings to ensure they don’t go unnoticed.

 <br>

-4. Resolution and Tracking:
+**d.
+Resolution and Tracking:**

 - Developers or documentation specialists work on resolving the issue.
-- Updates on the issue’s status (e.g., To Do, In Progress, Resolved) are tracked on the GitHub board.
+- Updates on the issue’s status (To Do, In Progress, Resolved) are tracked on the GitHub board.
 - Automated notifications ensure that all stakeholders stay informed of progress.

 <br>

-5. Review and Closure:
+**e.
+Review and Closure:**

 - Once the issue is resolved or the documentation is updated, the solution is reviewed by a peer or QA tester.
 - Upon validation, the issue is closed, and any relevant comments or changes are documented for future reference.